 If you receive communications from us that you believe have been sent to you other than in accordance with this policy, or in breach of any law, please contact us using the details provided below.

-You may request access to any personal information we hold about you at any time by contacting us (details below).
-Where we hold information that you are entitled to access, we will try to provide you with suitable means of accessing it (for example, by mailing or emailing it to you).
+Where we hold information that you are entitled to access, we will try to provide you with suitable means of accessing it (for example, by mailing or eMailing it to you).
 We will not charge for simply making a request and will not charge for making any corrections to your personal information.
+However, we may charge an administrative fee for the provision of information in certain circumstances such as if you make repeated requests for information or where the information is held by a third party provider.
 If you make an access request, we will ask you to verify your identity.
 There may be instances where we cannot grant you access to the personal information we hold.
-For example, we may need to refuse access if granting access would interfere with the privacy of others, or if it would result in a breach of confidentiality.
 If that happens, we will give you written reasons for any refusal.

 Once Intelledox receives a complaint, whether it is in writing or verbal means, we will commence an investigation with the relevant business unit from which the alleged breach stemmed.
 The investigator will endeavour to determine the nature of the breach and how it occurred.
 We may contact you during the process to seek any further clarification if necessary.
 If a breach is found, we will escalate the matter to management so that the process can be rectified to prevent any further breaches from taking place.
 We will also contact you to inform you of the outcome of the investigation.
 We will endeavour to resolve all investigations within a reasonable time.

 We will treat your requests or complaints confidentially.
 An Intelledox representative will contact you within a reasonable time after receipt of your complaint to discuss your concerns and outline options regarding how they may be resolved.
 We will aim to ensure that your complaint is resolved in a timely and appropriate manner.

 If you reside in Australia:

 8 Wiluna Street

 Fyshwick ACT 2609 Australia